Barrier Missing or Not in Compliance

 Dining areas can’t block access to or ventilation of utility covers.

-You can report that valve, manhole, and ventilated grating covers are blocked by an outdoor seating area.
+You can report that valve, catch basin/storm drain, manhole, and ventilated grating covers are blocked by an outdoor seating area.

 To comply with accessibility guidelines, prevent the curb from becoming a tripping hazard, and allow drainage to pass under seating, restaurants may install platforms.